Ok, so here’s the real twisted shit, but first, a little backstory.

 So that part of NYC never got the chance to suck me into its grasp.
 I never felt pressured to partake in order to feel cool.
 For as little self-esteem I can have on the regular, I’m pretty grounded in what I want and need.
 And also what I don’t need.

-But it’s March, and I knew I was coming home, so I checked in on Tinder in Tucson before coming because I knew I might get stuck here for a while.
+But it was March 2020, and I knew I was coming home, so I checked in on Tinder in Tucson before coming because I knew I might get stuck here for a while.

 After dating in NYC for three years, no one in Tucson looked appealing.
 Every guy was some variation on a baseball cap, Oakleys, a U of A t-shirt, cargo shorts, and a penchant for shooting guns or fishing.
 And if they weren’t wearing a baseball cap, their hair was gelled to sustain category five hurricane winds.